rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Have you ever stop and ask yourself how expensive "thinking" is?

 Thinking is brutally expensive.
-Every sound was memorized  by activating, usually by repetition, a series of neuron paths.
+Every sound must be memorized first,  usually by repetition.
+Then, a series of neuron paths will be activated and, over time and effort that knowledge becomes graved in our brain.

-When you are "thinking", your brain is like a fireworks show.
+When you are thinking, your brain is like a fireworks show.
+Every sound must be recover, activated, linked and released.

-This high cost may be one of the reasons why thinking does not accept simultaneous action.
+Thinking also does not accept simultaneous action.
 We cannot think 2 stories *at the exactly same time* in our heads.

 Sure, we can hold 2 or more stories in our heads but we will be switching from one to the other to keep their meanings alive.
 Just try these 2 phrases: